open-simh/.github/docs/simdocs/pdp11_doc.md

 To access the network, the simulated Ethernet controller must be attached to a real Ethernet interface:

-ATTACH XQ0 {ethX\|\<device\_name\>} ex. eth0 or /dev/era0
+ATTACH XQ0 {ethX|\<device\_name\>} ex. eth0 or /dev/era0

 SHOW XQ ETH

-where X in \'ethX\' is the number of the Ethernet controller to attach, or the real device name.
+where X in 'ethX' is the number of the Ethernet controller to attach, or the real device name.
 The X number is system-dependent.
 If you only have one Ethernet controller, the number will probably be 0.
 To find out what your system thinks the Ethernet numbers are, use the SHOW XQ ETH command.
 The device list can be quite cryptic, depending on the host system, but is probably better than guessing.
 If you do not attach the device, the controller will behave as though the Ethernet cable were